How to Help a Loved One with a Mental Illness

-Family support (and by family, I mean a biological family or a chosen one) is vital to recovery.
-The support helps minimize the indignities and damage mental illness can inflict on an individual that would otherwise take place had the support not been there in the first place.
+Family support (biological family or chosen) is vital to recovery.
+The support helps minimize the indignities and damage that mental illness can inflict on an individual.
 It also can save a loved one’s life.
-As a mental health worker I saw the consequences and challenges that resulted when parents, relatives and friends refused to accept the illness or worse ostracised the individual who was struggling.
+As a mental health worker, I saw the consequences and challenges that resulted when parents, relatives, and friends refused to accept the illness or, worse, ostracised the individual who was struggling.

-When I was first diagnosed with bipolar I disorder and psychosis, my parents’ acceptance, love and boundary setting was pivotal.
-Even when I lacked the ability to accept my mood disorder, I knew in the back of my mind, my parents were a ‘soft place to fall’.
-When I did eventually recognize I needed help, I knew I could turn to them.
+When I was first diagnosed with Bipolar I and psychosis, my parents’ acceptance, love, and boundary-setting was pivotal.
+Even when I lacked the ability to accept my mood disorder, I knew in the back of my mind, my parents were a soft place to fall.
+When I did eventually recognize that I needed help, I knew I could turn to them.
 And I did.
-Do not think your kindness falls on deaf ears – our soul or our subconscious or whatever name you’d like to give it, registers far more than we realize.
+Do not think your kindness falls on deaf ears, our soul or our subconscious registers far more than we realize.

-Tips for supporting a loved one with a psychiatric illness:
+Tips for supporting a loved one with psychiatric illness:

 An excellent reading resource is “I Am Not Sick.
 I Don’t Need Help!” by Dr. Xavier Amador.
 His book gives practical suggestions about how to help someone with mental illness who doesn’t believe they’re sick.
-Understanding lack of insight (or more accurately: ‘anosognosia’) as a symptom of psychiatric disease and appreciating the process from denial to acceptance and then wellness is essential.
+Understanding a lack of insight (or more accurately: anosognosia) as a symptom of psychiatric disease and appreciating the process—from denial to acceptance and then wellness—is essential.

 2. Start dialogues, not debates.
-If your family member doesn’t agree she or he has an illness, talk about it; find out why.
-Listen without trying to change them or their mind.
+If your family member doesn’t agree she or he has an illness, talk about it to find out why.
+Listen without trying to change them or their minds.
 Forget the power struggle.
 Focus on building trust and rapport.

 3. However, in cases where a loved one is in acute psychiatric distress (experiencing psychosis or feeling suicidal for instance), getting him or her into the hospital is the wisest and best choice.
 I speak from experience, involuntary commitment saved my life.
 For more on this subject, read the post ‘Should Restraints in Psychiatric Care Be Illegal'?